finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Get portfolio commands

-Get all the commands that modified a portfolio, including any input transactions.
+Get all the commands that modified a particular portfolio, including any input transactions.

 ### Example